 County fairs are chaos with a funnel cake budget.
-Between ride alarms and food-truck compressors, you cannot count on delicate setup lines.
-Here is what stayed standing last weekend.
+Between ride alarms and food-truck compressors, you cannot count on delicate setup lines surviving the trip from your mouth to the back row.
+Here is what stayed standing last weekend while the midway did its best to kill everything I had planned.

 What changed

-- I trimmed setup phrases by about 35 percent.
+• I trimmed setup phrases by about 35 percent.
+The ones that survived were the ones that did not need silence to land.

-- I moved the visual payoff earlier in each bit.
+• I moved the visual payoff earlier in each bit.
+If the midway eats the setup, at least the punchline is already in the room.

 Practical note

 When the midway is loud, body language carries more than words.
-I now tag each segment as either voice-led or movement-led in my notes so I can pivot fast.
+I now tag each segment in my notes as either voice-led or movement-led so I can pivot fast when the sound environment changes, which it does every four minutes like clockwork.